Set-OutlookSignatures/Set-OutlookSignatures/readme.md

 ## 1.10.
 Run script while Outlook is running
 Outlook and the script can run simultaneously.
 New and changed signatures can be used instantly in Outlook.
-Changing which signatures are to be used as default signature require an Outlook restart.
+Changing which signature is to be used as default signature for new mails for for replies and forwards requires restarting Outlook.
 ## 1.11.
 Signature file format
 Only Word files with the extension .DOCX are supported as signature template files.
 ## 1.12.
 Signature file naming